“We are people’s lend-lease.” Ukrainian in New York about her volunteer work, US elections and Kharkiv

 What struck me the most when I visited was how few children I saw outside.

-There were hardly any grandparents, and no kids with backpacks heading to clubs or sports practice in the afternoon like before.
+There were no grandparents with kids with backpacks heading to clubs or sports practice in the afternoon like before.
 Some mothers walk with their children, but still… It felt noticeably different.

 On the other hand, Kharkiv is clean and alive.
 In spring, the city blooms with tulips.
 It’s beautiful and powerful.
 The clean-up crews are quick after every missile strike.
 But many buildings, especially in Saltivka and other districts, still have their windows boarded up.
 That’s hard to look at.